 Meikipop Guide

 Meikipop is an incredibly fast OCR popup dictionary that lets you look up Japanese text anywhere on your screen.
-Point your mouse at any Japanese text, press a hotkey, and get instant dictionary definitions.
+Just point your mouse at any Japanese text, press a hotkey, and you get instant dictionary definitions.
 Magic.

 Unlike browser extensions, Meikipop works with any on-screen text.